Cryoris/rfcs/xxxx-c-sparse-observable.md

 Options
 1. Users have to compile from source.
 We provide a Makefile (which might be very short).
 2. We ship the C header and the pre-compiled library for a set of architectures.

+# Open questions

+* error handling (Current status: `panic!`)
+* serialization: do we have a serialization in Rust we can expose?
+(Current status: serialization is up to the user)